-As of May 5, 2023, 9 of the 11 directors (including Mr. Steve W. Laut), are independent.
-The two management directors are Mr. N. Murray Edwards and Mr. Tim S. McKay.
+As of the date hereof, 10 of the 12 directors are independent.
+The two management directors are Mr. N. Murray Edwards, and Mr. Scott G. Stauth.

-As at December 31, 2022, the directors and executive officers of the Company, as a group, beneficially owned or controlled or directed, directly or indirectly, in the aggregate, approximately 26 million common shares (approximately 2%) of the total outstanding common shares of 1,100 million (approximately 3% after the exercise of options held by them pursuant to the Company's stock option plan).
+As at December 31, 2023, the directors and executive officers of the Company, as a group, beneficially owned or controlled or directed, directly or indirectly, in the aggregate, approximately 24 million common shares (approximately 2%) of the total outstanding common shares of 1,072,408,000 (approximately 3% after the exercise of options held by them pursuant to the Company's stock option plan).